 Electric transportation devices get a lot of press in BC, but not just because they’re being heralded as a more sustainable commuting solution.
 Instead, a lot of fuss is being made about their classification on the road.
 Are they designated as motor vehicles in the same manner a Tesla is?
 And if so, do they require dedicated insurance?

 Back in 2017 a case of an electric skateboard made headlines across British Columbia.
 An e-skater was cruising along a bike lane only to be pulled over by a Vancouver police officer who handed him a $600 ticket for failing to have insurance under the BC Motor Vehicle Act.
-Then last year, e-scooters also found themselves riding into hot water, officially being banned in most of the province with a $600 ticket to serve as a reminder.
+Then, e-scooters also found themselves riding into hot water, officially being banned in most of the province with a $600 ticket to serve as a reminder.
+E-scooters are still not allowed on roadways or sidewalks in most B.C. cities, although a handful of cities are participating in a pilot project to allow the machines in certain areas.

 All of the above has e-bike owners wondering if they too should be worried about their chosen form of transportation.
 Given that the average price of a quality e-bike is around $4000, you don’t want to worry about costly fines or finding yourself in claims court over an insurance dispute.
 So do you need insurance for an eBike in BC?
 Let’s find out.